Pie: Medieval era

-Pies in the 1400s included birds, as song birds at the time were a delicacy and protected by Royal Law.
+Pies in the 15th century included birds, as song birds at the time were a delicacy and protected by Royal Law.
 At the coronation of eight-year-old English King Henry VI (1422–1461) in 1429, "Partrich" and "Pecok enhakill" were served, alleged by some modern writers to consist of cooked peacock mounted in its skin on a peacock-filled pie.
 The expressions "eat crow" and "four and 20 blackbirds" are sayings from the era when crow and blackbirds were eaten in pies.
-Cooked birds were frequently placed by European royal cooks on top of a large pie to identify its contents, leading to its later adaptation in pre-Victorian times as a porcelain ornament to release of steam and identify a good pie.
+Cooked birds were frequently placed by European royal cooks on top of a large pie to identify its contents, leading to its later adaptation in pre-Victorian times as a porcelain ornament to release of steam.
 The apple pie was first referenced in writing in 1589, when the poet R. Green wrote "Thy breath is like the seeme of apple pies".

 Medieval England had an early form of sweet pies called tarts and fruit pies were unsweetened, because sugar was a rare and costly status symbol.
-In the Middle Ages, a pie could have a number of items as its filling, but a pastry would have only a single filling.
+In the Middle Ages, a pie could have several items as its filling, but a pastry would have only a single filling.

 15th to 17th centuries

-Until the start of the 15th century, pies were expected to contain meat or fish.
-In the 15th century, custard and fruit pie recipes began appearing, often with dried fruit like dates and raisins (fresh fruit did not become widely used until sugar dropped in price during the 16th century).
-The first fruit pie is recorded in the late 16th century, when Queen Elizabeth I was served cherry pie.
-Queen Elizabeth I was often given gifts of quince or pear pies for New Years.
+Until the start of the 15th century, most pies were expected to contain meat or fish.
+Fresh fruit did not become widely used until sugar dropped in price during the 16th century.
+The first cherry pie is recorded in the late 16th century, when Queen Elizabeth I was served cherry pie.
+Elizabeth was often given gifts of quince or pear pies for New Year.

 During the Shakespearean era, fruit pies were served hot, but others were served at room temperature, as they would be brought to the "...table more than once".
 Apple pies were popular in Tudor and Stuart times.
 Pippins were baked with cloves, cinnamon, dates and candied orange peels.
 Rosewater was often added to apple pies.

-The Elizabethan food author Gervase Markham called for baking “Red Deer Venison, Wild-Boar, Gammons of Bacon, Swans, Elkes, Porpus and such like standing dishes, which must be kept long" in a "...moyst, thick, tough, course and long-lasting crust, and therefore of all other your Rye paste is best for that purpose.”
-The largest pies of the era were "standing pies", which were baked with steam holes, which were then sealed with melted butter (which would harden to seal the pie), and then eaten over several months.